ethicalhackingplayground/mailsploit/README.md

 Sends some one a malicious payload through smtp and starts a listener with metasploit.

 ## MailSploit Now Supports Email Spoofing.
+## MailSplout Can Now Send Malicious Links To FB Messenger Accounts

 ### Requirements
 You need to have metasploit installed in order for this to work.